mark-olson/ansible-collection-daos/README.md

 source .venv/bin/activate
 ```

-After doing that you can run ansible commands from within the `~/ansible-daos` directory.
-This is necessary because the `ansible.cfg` file that is in the directory is configured to run ansible as the `ansible` user with sudo when running tasks on remote hosts.
+After activating the virtual env Ansible commands can be run from within the `~/ansible-daos` directory.

+It's necessary to run Ansible commands within `~/ansible-daos` because the `ansible.cfg` file in that directory is configured to run ansible as the `ansible` user with sudo when running tasks on remote hosts.

 ### Install on a node where Ansible is already installed